Lucifier129/react-lite/README.md

 - js-repaint-perf(which is faster?):
 	* [react](https://cdn.rawgit.com/Lucifier129/react-lite/master/examples/js-repaint-perf/react/index.html)
 	* [react-lite](https://cdn.rawgit.com/Lucifier129/react-lite/master/examples/js-repaint-perf/react/lite.html)

+## react-lite vs react

+via react-lite:
+- virtual-dom can not render to string(no React.renderToString and React.renderToStaticMarkup)
+- event system is base on DOM level1(dom.onclick = handleClick)
+- all of React.PropTypes method is noop(empty function)
+- Do not support React-addons(for example ReactCSSTransitionGroup)
+- use React in server side rendering, and use React-lite in browser

 ## test
 react-lite reuses react's unitest(155), you can see them in `__test__`, and run the tests with: